Delta Phi Omega: Organization

 In 2001, sisters foresaw a rapid expansion of Delta Phi Omega and recognized the need for a central governing body.
-Therefore they founded the first National Council of Delta Phi Omega on February 1, 2002, which became the administrative entity of the sorority.
+Therefore, they founded the first National Council of Delta Phi Omega on February 1, 2002, which became the administrative entity of the sorority.
 The National Council ensures the continuity of the original purpose, mission, and ideals of the National Founding Mothers.
-Its functions also include handling matters of controversy, coordinating national-level programs, and overseeing chapter compliance with the national policies.
+Its functions also include handling matters of controversy, coordinating national-level programs, and overseeing chapter compliance with national policies.
 Each year at the national conference women are elected to the National Council, board, and regional director positions.

-After National Council the next tier is National Board, which is made up of positions that are more geared towards expansion and maintaining the sorority on an organizational level, keeping records and ensuring everything continues to run smoothly and professionally.
+After the National Council, the next tier is the National Board, which is made up of positions that are more geared towards expansion and maintaining the sorority on an organizational level, keeping records, and ensuring everything continues to run smoothly and professionally.

-Following National Board are Regional Directors.
+Following the National Board are Regional Directors.
 Delta Phi Omega is currently divided into nine regions, with each region consisting of about four to nine schools.
 The final tier is an Alumna Advisor, which each charter has.

 Chapters

-These are the chapters and charters of Delta Phi Omega.
-Active chapters and charters listed in bold; inactive chapters and charters are in italics.
+In the following list, active chapters and charters are listed in bold and inactive chapters and charters are in italics.